despegar/airbnb-aftersale-javascript/GET STARTED.md

 ![](https://i.stack.imgur.com/IvIZt.png)

+## Atom settings

+* Install the Atom plugin [linter-eslint](https://github.com/AtomLinter/linter-eslint).
+You are finished :)

+or

+Atom -> Preferences -> Install -> Search "linter-eslint" -> Install

+The plugin will detect automatically the .eslintrc file in your project and will start linting on the fly the source code showing all the errors and warning.

 ## ESLint config

 ESLint doesn't come with a config.
 You have to create your own or use a preset: